MOSCOW BLOG: Symbolic sanctions

 Next year the US and EU have collectively committed to a total of $38bn, which will be just enough to cover the anticipated budget deficit.

-These two sums pale into insignificance compared to the $40bn military and macro-support package the US has spent so far and US President Joe Biden has just asked Congress for an addition $38bn – but almost none of this is cash going to Kyiv; it's spending on weapons and other programmes to support the Ukrainian campaign.
+These two sums pale into insignificance compared with the $40bn military and macro-support package the US has spent so far, and US President Joe Biden has just asked Congress for an additional $38bn – but almost none of this is cash going to Kyiv; it's being spent on weapons and other programmes to support the Ukrainian campaign.

 The amount of EU spending is even bigger.
 Germany recently announced a controversial €200bn support and relief package to mitigate the effects of the cost-of-living and energy crises impact on Germany.
 Likewise, Italy has already spent €53bn and expects to commit a total of €100bn by the end of this year.
-All-in-all, according to my estimates, the EU will have spent around €1 trillion by the end of this year and the IMF said earlier the cost of the war on the West could rise to as much as $4 trillion.
+All in all, according to my estimates, the EU will have spent around €1 trillion by the end of this year and the IMF said earlier the cost of the war on the West could rise to as much as $4 trillion.

-Bottom line is the West will send a total of $64bn to Ukraine in cash by the end of next year, but just Europe will probably spend around €2 trillion on relieving its own economies by next Christmas.
+Bottom line is, the West will send a total of $64bn to Ukraine in cash by the end of next year, but just Europe will probably spend around €2 trillion on relieving its own economies by next Christmas.
 Why is the West so generous with itself and so miserly with Kyiv?
 And the US and EU are already bickering about who should carry the heavier load of supplying macro-support to Kyiv, with some senators saying that as the US is paying for most of the weapons, the EU should provide more of the budget support funds.

 The difference is that the financial support doesn’t go to Ukraine but is recycled back into domestic economies.
-Almost all of the money used to buy the US-made weapons being sent to the frontline in Ukraine is being spent on US weapons manufacturers and comes from the budget.
+Almost all of the money used to buy the US-made weapons being sent to the front line in Ukraine is being spent on US weapons manufacturers and comes from the budget.
 The upshot is this spending gives the US economy a boost and is ultimately paid for by the US taxpayer.
 The same is true for the EU spending: none of Germany’s €200bn will go to Ukraine but is cycled back into the German economy and is ultimately paid for by the taxpayer.

-The Western governments are happy to liberally spend on their own economies as this is in effect a tax that is easy to justify given the overwhelming public support for the Ukrainian cause.
+The Western governments are happy to liberally spend on their own economies, as this is in effect a tax that is easy to justify given the overwhelming public support for the Ukrainian cause.
 But at the same time, the West is extremely reluctant to impose real sanctions on Russia that strike at industry, which is the source of these countries' wealth.

 This must also be part of Putin’s calculation.
 He must be banking that as the war increasingly hits the average EU citizen in the pocket, support for Ukraine will wane.
 And as bne IntelliNews reported, the first signs of Ukraine fatigue are already visible, which is fuelling the calls for a start of negotiations.
 But the West’s capacity to fund this sort of massive spending is huge and it can keep it up for a long time.
 European Commission President Ursula von der Leyen recently repeated her earlier remarks that the EC will support Ukraine for “as long as necessary”.

 Now the race is on: who can withstand more pain?
-Russia will continue to strike at the West’s soft spot: hurt European industry as much as possible, hoping that he can continue to dodge the effective sanctions as much as possible.
-The West will continue to buy its way out of trouble, but at the same time trying to inflict as little pain on its industry as possible.
+Russia will keep striking at the West’s soft spot: hurt European industry as much as possible, hoping that he can continue to dodge the effective sanctions as much as possible.
+The West will continue to buy its way out of trouble, but at the same time try to inflict as little pain on its industry as possible.
 The question now is who will cry “uncle” first.

 This article originally appeared in Editor’s Picks, a free daily email digest of bne IntelliNews’ best stories from the last 24 hours.
 Sign up for free here.